Jim Lovell: Gemini 7

 In the final two days of the mission, Lovell had time to read part of Drums Along the Mohawk by Walter D. Edmonds.
 As in earlier long-duration flights, malfunctions accumulated as the flight wore on.
 Two of the thrusters stopped working.
 After the flight, this was traced to the fact that they had an old type of laminate in the thrust chamber instead of the new type that had been developed to solve this problem.
-This proved to be only an annoyance, but there were more concern over a loss of power in the fuel cells.
-By day thirteen, a warning light was burning continuously and it was feared that the cells, which were only giving partial output, might fail completely, and the mission might have to be cut short; tests were carried out in St. Louis that demonstrated that the batteries could sustain it for the remainder of the flight.
+This proved to be only an annoyance, but there was more concern over a loss of power in the fuel cells.
+By day thirteen, a warning light was illuminated continuously and it was feared that the cells, which were only giving partial output, might fail completely, and the mission might have to be cut short; tests were carried out in St. Louis that demonstrated that the batteries could sustain them for the remainder of the flight.
 Gemini 7 made a successful return from orbit on December 18.
 The fourteen-day flight set an endurance record, making 206 orbits.